 Here are 5 most important things to do once you have just got engaged:

 Chances are you told all your close family and friends over Christmas.
 This is the time to let everyone else you know that you are engaged to be married.
 Do make sure you tell your nearest and dearest first though, you wouldn’t want them to find out via social media!

 You may even want to plan an engagement party.
-This is a great time of the year to do so as most venues and suppliers are not heavily booked at this time, and fees are much less, although with the covid crisis, the only way to do this may be with an online party.
+This is a great time of the year to do so as most venues and suppliers are not heavily booked at this time, and fees are lower.

 2: Set a date for the wedding.